highmobility/vss-graphql-client-swift/README.md

 To compile the client from Xcode, please follow the steps:

 1. open `VSSGraphQL.xcodeproj`
-2. choose _Client_ as the active target (from top left) with the desired target platform
+2. choose _VSSGraphQLClient_ as the active target (from top left) with the desired target platform
 3. run the project to compile the lib